diegomendezp/Ironhack-lectures-v3/content/module3/01-Week1/Day 5/01 - React  Integrating the React App.md

-In this lesson, we will build a simple `React` application to consume our REST API.
+In this lesson, we will build a  `React` application to consume our REST API.